Critical Care Nursing

 Noise

-It is necessary that a patient’s physical, spiritual, psychological and social health is safeguarded while in the ICU.
-However, equipment noises and going off of alarms does not only create panic among the family members but also among the patients (Cai, et al, 2015).
-Panicking patients and family members lead to a deteriorated social interaction between the two, and also create a psychological torture as the patients do not know what could be happening to them.
-Alarms that reach the extents of over 80 decibels might be interpreted to mean a high possibility of a critical condition.
+It is necessary that a patient’s physical, spiritual, psychological, and social health is safeguarded while in the ICU.
+However, equipment noises and going off of alarms not only create panic among the family members but also among the patients (Cai, et al, 2015).
+Panicking patients and family members lead to a deteriorated social interaction between the two, and also creates psychological torture as the patients do not know what could be happening to them.
+Alarms that reach the extent of over 80 decibels might be interpreted to mean a high possibility of a critical condition.
 Patients who get exposed to such an environment are unlikely to rest and sleep.
-They cannot assume the healing mentality as they are in panic of imminent death and /or deterioration of their health (Rashid, 2010).
+They cannot assume the healing mentality as they are in panic about imminent death and /or deterioration of their health (Rashid, 2010).
 Music therapy could be an essential means to bring about healing.
 However, inappropriate music, not chosen by the patient might lead to further torture, especially when they are not able to make a choice of their own.
 Sympathetic music could be inappropriate for some patients and may worsen their psychological health (Lai and Bearer, 2008).
 However, soothing music can bring about sleep and thus promote patient healing, reducing the length of stay in the hospital.

 Lights and Color